Estrogen and Progestin (Vaginal Ring Contraceptives)pronounced as (ess' troe jen) and (pro jes' tin)

 - double vision, blurred vision, or other changes in vision

-- yellowing of the skin or eyes, especially if you also have fever, tiredness, loss of appetite, dark urine, and/or light-colored bowel movements
+- yellowing of skin or eyes; loss of appetite; dark urine; extreme tiredness; weakness; or light-colored bowel movements

-Etonogestrel and ethinyl estradiol vaginal ring may cause other side effects.
+Estrogen and progestin vaginal ring may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).